ric2b/Vivaldi-browser/chromium/docs/security/faq.md

 When the browser needs to show trustworthy information, such as the bubble resulting from a click on the lock icon, it does so by making the bubble overlap chrome.
-In the case of the lock bubble, it is a small triangular bump in the border of the bubble that overlays the chrome.
 This visual detail can't be imitated by the page itself since the page is confined to the viewport.

-<a name="TOC-Why-does-Chrome-show-a-green-lock-even-if-my-HTTPS-connection-is-being-proxied-"></a>
+<a name="TOC-Why-does-Chrome-show-a-lock-even-if-my-HTTPS-connection-is-being-proxied-"></a>
-### Why does Chrome show a green lock, even if my HTTPS connection is being proxied?
+### Why does Chrome show a lock, even if my HTTPS connection is being proxied?

 Some types of software intercept HTTPS connections.
 Examples include anti-virus software, corporate network monitoring tools, and school censorship software.
 In